skyizwhite/hsx/README.md

-# piccolo
+# Piccolo

-piccolo, a fork of [flute](https://github.com/ailisp/flute), is a beautiful, easily composable DSL for writing HTML with Common Lisp.
+Piccolo, a fork of [flute](https://github.com/ailisp/flute), is a beautiful, easily composable HTML5 generation library for Common Lisp.

 It's